alinz07/regex-gist/Develop/gist-template.md

 full regex
 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

-bracket expression by the starts with anchor (enclosed in a group () and with a quantifier +) ^([a-z0-9_\.-]+)
+bracket expression by the starts-with anchor (enclosed in a group () and with a quantifier +) ^([a-z0-9_\.-]+)

-bracket expression by the end with anchor (enclosed in a group () and with a quantifier {2,6}) ([a-z\.]{2,6})$
+bracket expression by the ends-with anchor (enclosed in a group () and with a quantifier {2,6}) ([a-z\.]{2,6})$
 ```

-At this point, it's good to note there is a group to the right of the starts-with anchor, followed by an '@' symbol, followed by another group, followed by a '\.' (we used the backslash to escape the literal and indicate we literally mean we want a period) followed by a third group to the left of the ends-with anchor.
+At this point, it's good to note there is a group to the right of the starts-with anchor, followed by an '@' symbol, followed by another group, followed by a '\\.' (we usedthe backslash to escape the literal and indicate we literally mean we want a period) followed by a third group to the left of the ends-with anchor.
 In terms of an email that we're used to seeing, think of it as 'group@group.group'.
 Each group has certain criteria defined in the bracket expressions.
-Our regex searches for strings that match the entire pattern.
+Our regex searches for strings that match the entire regex pattern.

 ### Grouping and Capturing

 Grouping is done with parentheses '()' to help break up complex sections of regexs when searching a string for different requirements, and the email regex has three groups that we capture.
-The two bracket expressions discussed directly above and wrapped in parentheses are groups, as well as a third one in the middle that comes after the '@' character and before the '\.':
+The two bracket expressions discussed directly above are wrapped in parentheses are groups, as well as a third one in the middle that comes after the '@' character and before the '\\.':

 ```
 middle group
 ([\da-z\.-]+)
 ```

 Grouping and capturing is useful because we can extract and reference exact information from a bigger match, we can rematch a previous matched group and we can also implement substitutions on groups to replace data.
-If, for whatever reason, you only wanted to capture the first and third groups from our regex to reference that data later, then you could use a '?:' to not capture the second group.
+If, for whatever reason, you only wanted to capture the first and third groups from our regex to reference that data later, then you could add a '?:' to the right of the left parenthesis to not capture the second group.
 While we won't go over capturing in detail, for the purposes of this tutorial it's important to notice the three groups in our regex because they make up the standard email format we are used to:

 ```